[Note: All Basque words are in Italics and Bold-faced Green]

 woman to man: andre (woman) which became andros (male) but in reality was an abbreviation of andrezale (fond of woman).
 This is the reason Edo Nyland will not support the use of the word "androcratic", supposedly meaning "male-dominated".

-black to white: the Saharan word u'it / u'itsu (tar) was used to make the Dutch word "wit", English "white", German "weiss".
+black to white: the Saharan word u'it / u'itsu (tar) was used to make the Dutch word "wit", English "white", cold to hot: hotz (cold) became "hot" in English, "heiss" in German.
+German "weiss".

 hot to cold: kalda (heat) became "kalt" in German, "cold" in English.
 (In Latin "caldus" still means "hot".)